 Generally, the system will last for years.
 The old tile systems lasted FOR years too, but in time become blocked with roots and soil, causing damage and collapse.
 However, a new PVC weeping tile system may become blocked by soil after a while, enabling water to seep into the basement.
 You could dig up the whole drainage system and attempt to find the blockage, or it’s time for a perimeter drainage inspection.

 Given enough time, water will find a way to get exactly where you don’t want it to be.
-That is why there are a number of perimeter drainage systems that are meant to drain water safely away from where it cause harm.
-Whether that happens to be around your roof, your foundation or in your yard, there is a perimeter drainage system which can keep things dry.
+That is why many perimeter drainage systems are meant to drain water safely away from where it causes harm.
+Whether that happens to be around your roof, your foundation or in your yard, there is a perimeter drainage system that can keep things dry.

 This type of drainage system is one that will be familiar to most homeowners.
 It is highly effective when it comes to keeping foundations dry and safe from water damage and basement flooding.
 In the past, materials like brittle clay pipe and inadequate plastic tubing have been used for this system.
 These days, however, thanks to the use of superior PVC pipe, footing drainage systems last much longer and are far more effective than ever before.
 This type of perimeter drainage is also referred to as weeping, or drain tile system.